Isabella Karle

 Isabella Helen Karle (December 2, 1921 – October 3, 2017) was an American chemist who revolutionized crystallography laying the foundation for three-dimensional structures of molecules which facilitates the study of the biological, chemical, metallurgical, and physical characteristics of the molecules.
 This information provides the ability to synthesize those molecules.
 Her method improved the speed and accuracy of chemical and biomedical analysis and enabled the development of new pharmaceutical products and other synthesized materials.

-For her scientific work, Karle received the Society of Women Engineers' Achievement Award, the Garvan–Olin Medal, Gregori Aminoff Prize, Bower Award, National Medal of Science, and the Navy Distinguished Civilian Service Award (which is the Navy's highest form of recognition to civilian employees).
+For her scientific work, Karle received the National Medal of Science from President Clinton in 1995 "for the development and application of a method for determining essentially equal-atom crystal and molecular structures by x-ray analysis, thereby having a profound effect on the practice of organic and biological chemistry".
+She received several honorary doctorates and the Navy Distinguished Civilian Service Award (which is the Navy's highest form of recognition to civilian employees).

-Early life
+Early life and education

 Isabella (seated) and Jerome Karle at the U.S. Naval Research Laboratory, where they worked for many years.